civicrm/civicrm-dev-docs/docs/extensions/civix.md

     particular way (as demonstrated by the auto-generated file).

 <!-- fixme - clarify is this 4.3 and later? -->
-For use with CiviCRM 4.3, you can also add the "–schedule" option (e.g.
+For use with CiviCRM 4.3, you can also add the `–schedule` option (e.g.
-"–schedule Hourly").
+`–schedule Hourly`).
 This will create another file:

 -   `api/v3/NewEntity/NewAction.mgd.php` provides the scheduling
     record that will appear in the CiviCRM's job-manager.